 U-factor and Solar Heat Gain Coefficient (SHGC) are particularly important from an energy consumption perspective, but the Visible Transmittance and Air Leakage ratings are very important from the standpoints of occupant comfort and visual appeal.

 The NFRC rating and labeling program ensures that builders and consumers obtain reliable energy performance data.
-For further information visit the NFRC's discussion of its Energy performance label and its Certified Products Directory.
+For more information on the NFRC labeling system, click here or visit the NFRC website and Certified Products Directory.

-The ENERGY STAR® Windows program, created by the Department of Energy (DOE) and the U.S. Environmental Protection Agency (EPA) encourages consumer preference for energy efficient window products.
+The ENERGY STAR® Windows program was created by the Department of Energy (DOE) and the U.S. Environmental Protection Agency (EPA).
+The program identifies and encourages consumer preference for well-performing energy efficient window products.